Caring For Your Blanket

 - If using a heated dryer, use the low heat or no heat options.
 Hanging to dry is a great option as well.

-- I personally prefer tossing them in the dryer for 15-20 minutes to fluff up the fibers, then hanging to finishing drying.
+- I personally prefer tossing them in the dryer for 10-15 minutes on the no heat setting to fluff up the fibers, then hanging to finishing drying.

 From blanket forts, to dragging them everywhere kiddos go, blankets can take quite the beating.
 Every 2-3 washes, following normal washing guidelines of course, I like to do a vinegar only wash.
 I substitute all detergents for plain white vinegar to help bring it back to life.
 You don’t need a lot, usually 1/2-1 cup is plenty.
 I know I know, vinegar is not a friend to our noses, but the smell dissipates once your blankey is dry and ready for its next adventure.
 It’s totally worth it.
 For heavier soiled blankets, I occasionally take a wide toothed comb and gently comb out the fur to fluff it up just a little better once it’s completely dry.